rzinkstok/skymap/docs/source/modules/tikz.rst

 Basic structure
 ===============

-A TikZ document can be created using the :class:`skymap.tikz.tikz.Tikz` class.
+A TikZ document can be created using the :class:`skymap.tikz.Tikz` class.
 This class handles all the boilerplate stuff needed for a LaTeX TikZ document.
-In order to actually draw stuff, a :class:`skymap.tikz.tikz.TikzPicture` object must be used.
+In order to actually draw stuff, a :class:`skymap.tikz.TikzPicture` object must be used.
 The first argument of the constructor is the Tikz document the picture is to be added to.
-The :class:`skymap.tikz.tikz.TikzPicture` object has methods for drawing objects, as well as methods for altering the drawing style.
+The :class:`skymap.tikz.TikzPicture` object has methods for drawing objects, as well as methods for altering the drawing style.

 Examples